 Richard Morphet (ed.), R.B.
 Kitaj: A Retrospective, exhibition catalogue, Tate Gallery 1994

-Ronald Brooks Kitaj RA (; October 29, 1932 – October 21, 2007) was an American artist with Jewish roots who spent much of his life in England.
+Ronald Brooks Kitaj (; October 29, 1932 – October 21, 2007) was an American artist with Jewish roots who spent much of his life in England.

 Artist as subject